Why are whole forest's products made from different types of wood?

 Typically, the building market only demands a few highly valuable, "well branded" wood species.
 Once all of those species have been harvested from a forest, the forest no longer has any financial value to the land owners.
 In order to continue to make a living, the landowners must clear-cut the land to repurpose it for cattle grazing or agriculture.

-Whole Forest innovated a technique for sustainably harvesting trees — the one that you can see in our physical product.
-It is to harvest a small quantity of 30 to 50 different tropical species.
-We only harvest at a rate of 2.5 trees per acre every twenty years.
-This keeps the value of the forest and the equilibrium of the ecosystem intact.
-Locals now have an incentive to keep the forest as it is rather than logging illegally or clear-cutting for agriculture.
-And an intact forest keeps carbon sequestered, thus reducing global carbon emissions.
+Whole Forest harvests a small quantity of 30 to 50 different species, at a rate of 2.5 trees per acre every twenty years.
+This keeps the value of the forest, and the balance of the ecosystem, intact.
+Locals now have an incentive to keep the forest as it is rather than clear-cut for agriculture.
+An intact forest keeps carbon sequestered, thus reducing global carbon emissions.